 Keep in mind that when you recruit new distributors, you are responsible for the claims you make about how much money they can earn. . . .
 If your promises fall through, you could be held liable, even if you are simply repeating claims you read . . . or heard from another distributor.1

 At ASEA, we understand that the success of an individual in the direct selling industry depends on their personal circumstances and efforts.
 That’s why we remind associates that it is not appropriate to promise any level of compensation or income.

 Not only is this a sensible practice, it intentionally keeps you from the red tape associated with making income claims, i.e., providing a “clear and conspicuous” income disclosure statement any time you discuss potential earnings with a prospect.
-See an example of an income disclosure, complete with a clear and conspicuous disclaimer from the ASEA website:
+See an example of an income disclosure, complete with a clear and conspicuous disclaimer, produced by ASEA.

 The Ecosystem of Opportunity